Content

 This type of hair loss is called traction alopecia.
 While traction alopecia doesn’t only affect the temples, temple balding could be the first sign.

-If you’ve noticed hair loss all over your scalp — whether it’s even or in clumps — it may be a sign of telogen effluvium.
+If you’ve noticed hair loss all over your scalp, it might be a sign of telogen effluvium.
 This is a relatively common type of hair loss.

 Telogen effluvium can be caused by issues like: